code61/short_format_notes/_sessions/c1s3/5_modifying_bootstrap.md

 </li>

 <li markdown="1">
 This doesn't look quite right.
-The problem is that the jumbotron is it is inside the `div class='container'`.
+The problem is that the jumbotron is it is inside the <code>div class='container'</code>.
 You can change this by moving it inside:
 {% highlight html %}
 <div class="jumbotron">
   <div class="container">